xlandscape/CmfContinuous-Component/README.md

 The Landscape Model component encapsulating the CMF Continuous module.
 This is an automatically generated documentation based on the available code and in-line documentation.
-The current version of this document is from 2023-09-11.
+The current version of this document is from 2023-09-12.

 ### Built with

-* Landscape Model core version 1.15
+* Landscape Model core version 1.15.2
-* Regulatory Catchment Model version 8 Aug 2018-1 (see `\module\documentation` for details)
+* Regulatory Catchment Model version 8 Aug 2018-1 (see `\module\documentation\index.html` for details)

 ## Getting Started

-The component can be used in any Landscape Model based on core version 1.15 or newer.
+The component can be used in any Landscape Model based on core version 1.15.2 or newer.
 See the Landscape Model core's `README` for general tips on how to add a component to a Landscape Model.

 ### Prerequisites